skaraoglu/UKF-MDD/README.md

 ## Key Technical Features

 **Stuart-Landau UKF**  — RK4-integrated sigma-point Kalman filter for joint state-parameter estimation from the BOLD analytic signal.
-Fixed-$\omega$ variant resolves the $a$–$\omega$ identifiability trade-off.
+Fixed - $\omega$ variant resolves the $a$ – $\omega$ identifiability trade-off.

 **Dual-atlas validation** — Every subject-level result is independently replicated on a second atlas (Schaefer+Melbourne 216-ROI vs Harvard-Oxford 110-ROI) with no shared ROIs or processing code.

-**Hilbert analytic signal** — FFT-based Hilbert transform with amplitude normalisation provides both UKF observation channels ($x$, $y$) and instantaneous phase for PLV computation.
+**Hilbert analytic signal** — FFT-based Hilbert transform with amplitude normalization provides both UKF observation channels ($x$, $y$) and instantaneous phase for PLV computation.
 Edge trimming (5 TRs) mitigates periodicity artifacts.

-**Linearisation coherence** — In the subcritical regime, the Stuart-Landau cubic term vanishes and the model reduces to multivariate Ornstein-Uhlenbeck.
-The mOU-MVAR connectivity pipeline is therefore not an independent model choice but the *linearisation* of the SL dynamics confirmed by Stage 1.
+**Linearization coherence** — In the subcritical regime, the Stuart-Landau cubic term vanishes and the model reduces to multivariate Ornstein-Uhlenbeck.
+The mOU-MVAR connectivity pipeline is therefore not an independent model choice but the *linearization* of the SL dynamics confirmed by Stage 1.

 ---